MST-188 (purified poloxamer 188)

 EPIC (Evaluation of Purified 188 In Crisis)

 We are enrolling patients in EPIC, a randomized, double-blind, two-arm, placebo-controlled phase 3 study of MST-188 in sickle cell disease.
 The primary objective is to demonstrate that MST-188 reduces the duration of vaso-occlusive crisis in patients with sickle cell disease.
-We plan to enroll 388 subjects from approximately 40 sites in the U.S. and 30 sites outside of the U.S. Please see our Clinical Trials page for more information regarding this phase 3 study.
+We plan to enroll 388 subjects from approximately 70 medical centers within and outside of the U.S. Please see our Clinical Trials page for more information regarding this phase 3 study.

 In July 2013, we announced that our thorough QT/QTc clinical study of MST-188 met its primary endpoint and demonstrated that, based on analysis of electrocardiograms, MST-188 did not have an adverse effect on cardiac repolarization, as measured by prolongation of the QT interval.
 Sixty four subjects received MST-188 and it was generally well-tolerated at both therapeutic and supratherapeutic doses.